-Swedish Pelagic Federation Producer Organization (SPF) represents all Swedish fishing vessels in the pelagic fishery, including the herring and sprat fishery in the Baltic Sea.
+Swedish Pelagic Federation Producer Organization (SPF) represents the majority of Swedish fishing vessels in the pelagic fishery, including the herring and sprat fishery in the Baltic Sea.
 Every year our members account for approximately 90 percent of the total fished volume in Sweden.
 We thank you for the opportunity to submit our comments.

-Potential cross-border effects and environmental consequences of the project that may affect Sweden
+Potential cross-border effects

-The planned wind farm 44.E.1 in the Polish exclusive economic zone can potentially have a negative effect on fish stocks caught by Swedish fishermen through underwater noise, vibrations, changing currents or electromagnetic fields around cables.
+The scoping documentation provided to us states that no cross-border effects on neighboring EEZ are expected.
+We would like to point out that the planned wind farm Baltic Sea O-2.2 in the German exclusive economic zone can potentially have a negative effect on fish stocks caught by Swedish fishermen through underwater noise, vibrations, changing currents, sedimentation, or electromagnetic fields around cables during the wind farm's operating phase.
 The present knowledge about these influencing factors and their effect on the underwater fauna is severely lacking.
 SPF therefore consider that it is of utmost importance that these factors and their cumulative effects on fish and other underwater fauna are carefully investigated in the forthcoming Environmental Impact Assessment (EIA).